tommyli10/reddit-filter/README.md

 # reddit-filter

-A chrome extension that filters out any words you choose that are in reddit post name or tag names.
+A chrome extension that dynamically filters out any post that contains words you choose that are in reddit post titles or tag names.
+In other words, as new posts loads when you scroll, it continues to remove new posts that includes your filter words.

 Installation instruction: download the repository zip file and unzip it into a folder on your desktop.
 Then in chrome go to 'chrome://extensions' and check 'developer mode' on top right of the page.
 Then click on 'Load unpacked' and select the folder in which you unzip the extension.